-Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or permission of instructor
+Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or instructor approval

 CHR 320 Synoptic Gospels

 This course is a comparative study of the Gospels of Matthew, Mark, and Luke in the New Testament.
 Particular attention is given to the exegesis of one of the Synoptic Gospels.